Rapid and Reliable Quadruped Motion Planning with Omnidirectional Jumping: Results

 \subsection{Fast Online Planning}

-A major contribution of the proposed framework is its fast onboard computation time.
+A major feature of the proposed framework is its fast onboard computation time.
 To reduce the solve time of our trajectory optimization, we use the technique of warm starting our optimization using a neural network trained from offline data~\cite{melon2020reliable,surovik2020learning}.
-After 220 random jump optimizations sampled from the JFC were executed on the TX2, we observed that the optimization takes on average $1.91$~\si{\second} to solve (standard deviation $ 0.43$~\si{\second}) using KNITRO~\cite{byrd2006k}.
+Jump optimizations~(4) were solved on the TX2 using a commercial nonlinear solver KNITRO~\cite{byrd2006k}.
+The average solve time was $1.91$~\si{\second} (standard deviation $0.43$~\si{\second}).
 While this solve rate is too slow to be used for receding-horizon control, it is faster compared to other schemes that target this versatile behavior of omnidirectional jumps.
 These optimizations are typically so computationally expensive that they must be either computed offline~\cite{dai2014whole} or on computers too bulky to be placed onboard the robot~\cite{ponton2021efficient}.